-6. The county should seek practical solutions to problems of illegal dumping.
+7. The county should seek practical solutions to problems of illegal dumping.

-7. The county should require that all facilities that store, process or use hazardous materials or generate or treat hazardous wastes in their operations be sited in compliance with state and local laws, and consistent with the county’s Solid Waste Management Plan; use best management practices for the protection of groundwater, surface waters, and air quality and be periodically monitored for compliance with such laws and practices.
+8. The county should require that all facilities that store, process, or use hazardous materials or generate or treat hazardous wastes in their operations be sited in compliance with state and local laws and be consistent with the county’s Solid Waste Management Plan; use best management practices for the protection of groundwater, surface waters, and air quality and be periodically monitored for compliance with such laws and practices.

-8. The county should revise the Zoning Code to ensure consistency with the adopted Moderate Risk Waste Plan, the Northern Thurston County Ground Water Management Plan, the Critical Areas Ordinance and the Comprehensive Plan’s policies.
+9. The county should revise the Zoning Code to ensure consistency with the adopted Moderate Risk Waste Plan, the Northern Thurston County Ground Water Management Plan, the Critical Areas Ordinance, and the Comprehensive Plan’s policies.

 Stormwater Utility